QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 ###The Aurelia Story

-Aurelia is project created by Rob Eisenberg, a former member of the Angular 2.0 team and creator of Durandal and Caliber.
+Aurelia is project created by Rob Eisenberg, a former member of the Angular 2.0 team and creator of Durandal and Caliburn.
 In his own words...

  > I left Angular 2.0 to build Aurelia, something that I believe is more in line with what the Angular community had hoped for in 2.0.
 It also draws from the best parts of Durandal and merges these ideas together into a consistent JavaScript application development experience for mobile, desktop and web.